PaloAltoNetworks/terraform-panos-ngfw-modules/README.md

 }
 ```

-When credentials files are ready, use below commands to run tests:
+When credentials files are ready, use the below commands to run tests:

 ```
 cd tests